acacode/serializy/README.md

 This thing allows you to don't have to worry about changing server-side models!

 Sometimes when server change API models or frontend start using different API
-These situations can have some problems can make some problems in frontend applications
+These situations can make some problems in frontend applications
 Because mostly use the same model from server when develop the user interfaces

 But with **serializy** you can describe model which you will use and which server wants to see